Luxury London homes best bargain for Chinese buyers

 Buyers with U.S. dollars received a 16 percent discount, while those with euros received a 3.4 percent benefit.

-Knight Frank categorises prime properties as those worth more than 2 million pounds ($3.2 million).
+Knight Frank categorises prime properties as those worth more than 2 million pounds.
 About 55 percent of those transacted were bought by foreign buyers in the year to end-September, from 49 percent a year earlier, said Simon Gammon, managing partner at Knight Frank Finance.

 Overseas buyers spent about 4.3 billion pounds on prime property across the whole of London over the last 12 months.